mangerij/ferret/README.md

 ### Contributing ###
  * If you have an idea for some ferroelectric materials problem and would like to add it to the repository, then please submit a pull request *to the devel branch* with the relevant information.
 Generally, to submit a pull request, you should *fork* Ferret, type git checkout devel, git fetch origin, git rebase origin/devel, then make the changes/additions and a commit message, type git push.
 Then submit the pull request on the page (the next steps will be handled automatically).
- * At the moment, please cite Nanoscale, 2017, 9, 1616-1624 if you use Ferret.
-A methods paper is currently in the works.
  * We have a google group now! https://groups.google.com/forum/#!forum/ferret-users/new